draffensperger/wizweek-web/README.md

 to create a tasks calendar (and allow that to work automatically).
 - Refactor and clean up the code that was adapted from the TodoMVC
 - Improve test coverage, write end-to-end tests
+- Fix timezone dependent bug in the current unit tests
 - Make the tasks editor more user friendly in various ways and make it easier to navigate with the keyboard
 - Remove the need to sign in with Google: allow login via email and password.